krok-o/krok/ideas.md

 the JWT using openid and google log in.
 The api will generate the JWT using the api key matching.
 API Keys will be encrypted and stored encrypted and matched encrypted.

+## Out dates but still relevant

+These notes now-a-days are mostly outdated.
+I will keep them as a reminder from where this came from.